ADD CONDITION

 Pregnancy

-There is currently no information available regarding the use of LEADER Cough Drops Vanilla Honey during pregnancy.
-This includes any safety concerns, dosage modifications, or special precautions that may be necessary for pregnant patients.
-Healthcare professionals should exercise caution and consider the lack of data when advising women of childbearing potential who are pregnant or planning to become pregnant.
-It is recommended that the potential benefits and risks be carefully weighed before use in this population.
+There is no specific information regarding the use of Leader Cough Drops Vanilla Honey (menthol lozenge) during pregnancy.
+The prescribing information does not provide safety concerns, dosage modifications, or special precautions for pregnant patients.
+Therefore, healthcare professionals should exercise caution when recommending this product to women of childbearing potential and consider the lack of data on potential fetal impacts.
+It is advisable to weigh the benefits against any potential risks when considering the use of this product in pregnant patients.

 Lactation